getbouncer/cardscan-android/scan-framework/README.md

+# Deprecation Notice
+Hello from the Stripe (formerly Bouncer) team!

+We're excited to provide an update on the state and future of the [Card Scan OCR](https://github.com/stripe/stripe-android/tree/master/stripecardscan) product!
+As we continue to build into Stripe's ecosystem, we'll be supporting the mission to continuously improve the end customer experience in many of Stripe's core checkout products.

+If you are not currently a Stripe user, and interested in learning more about improving checkout experience through Stripe, please let us know and we can connect you with the team.

+If you are not currently a Stripe user, and want to continue using the existing SDK, you can do so free of charge.
+Starting January 1, 2022, we will no longer be charging for use of the existing Bouncer Card Scan OCR SDK.
+For product support on [Android](https://github.com/stripe/stripe-android/issues) and [iOS](https://github.com/stripe/stripe-ios/issues).
+For billing support, please email [bouncer-support@stripe.com](mailto:bouncer-support@stripe.com).

+For the new product, please visit the [stripe github repository](https://github.com/stripe/stripe-android/tree/master/stripecardscan).

 # Scan Framework
-This repository contains the framework needed to quickly and accurately scan items (payment cards, IDs, etc.).
+This repository contains the legacy, deprecated open source framework needed to quickly and accurately scan items (payment cards, IDs, etc.).
 [CardScan](https://cardscan.io/) is a relatively small library that provides fast and accurate payment card scanning.

 Note this library does not contain any user interfaces or ML models.
 Other libraries [Scan Payment](https://github.com/getbouncer/scan-payment-android) and [Scan UI](https://github.com/getbouncer/scan-ui-android) build upon this and add ML models and simple user interfaces.